Reverend Guitars: 2020 Top Picks (Updated for December 2020)

 The Reverend Buck Shot is one of the most additive instruments we’ve sat down with for a very long time.
 It doesn’t really offer up any clues as to what you should be playing on it: it simply responds to what you are doing in a clear and massively satisfying way.
 We found ourselves happily trotting through funk, Grunge, Blues and some Post Punk, all the while working the pickup selector, the volume knob and the bass contour to bring us what we needed.
 At no real point did we feel like we couldn’t achieve what we wanted, though we admit that we didn’t stray too far into overtly ‘Djent’ territory.
 Why would we?
 There are other guitars for that!

-If ‘fun’ is a mitigating factor in your choosing of guitars, the Reverend Buck Shot scores an easy home run.
+If ‘flat-out fun’ is a prominent factor in your choosing of guitars, the Reverend Buck Shot scores an easy home run.

 How many other guitar brands right now are ‘owning’ their vibe like Reverend?
 These guitars aren’t vintage reissues, nor are they based on any particular period or school of design, bar a cohesive house style that pulls on certain retro (even moving towards Art Deco) reference points.
 There are influences, sure, but overall, Reverend feel like a breath of fresh air.
 The instruments are superb: they play and sound like pro instruments, they look awesome and have their own style.
 They are also priced well within the budget of most serious players.